LasaleFamine/channel-telegram-bot/README.md

 > Send an ***action*** to an administered channel.

-Basically a wrapper of [Telebot](https://github.com/kosmodrey/telebot/) but that only sends a message to a channel of your choice.
+Basically a wrapper of [Telebot](https://github.com/kosmodrey/telebot/) but that only sends a actions to a channel of your choice.
 As an NPM package :package:

 ## Install